ApurvaBire/ApurvaBire/README.md

 ## 🧑‍💻 About Me

-◽️ Computer Science student specializing in Data Science ◽️ Skilled in analyzing data to find insights and support decision-making ◽️ Learning machine learning techniques to build practical solutions ◽️ Continuously expanding my knowledge of new tools and technologies ◽️ Open to collaborating on exciting data projects and challenges
+⏺Engineering student in Computer Science and Engineering (Data Science)

+⏺Skilled in analyzing data to find insights and support decision-making

+⏺Learning machine learning techniques to build practical solutions

+⏺Continuously expanding my knowledge of new tools and technologies

+⏺Open to collaborating on exciting data projects and challenges

 ---